 Many tech startups are based in California but register their business in Delaware.
 This is the case for us at Capbase and many of our customers as well.
 This situation requires your company to file what’s called a Foreign Agent Qualification in order to register the company to do business in the state of California.

-We’ve covered the concept of the FAQ in greater depth in our article Doing Business with A Foreign Agent Qualification.
+We’ve covered the concept of the FAQ in greater depth in our article Registering your Delaware C Corporation to Do Business as a Foreign Corporation.

 According to the California Corporations Code, “doing business” means “entering into repeated and successive transactions of its business in [California], other than interstate or foreign commerce.”
 As you can see, this is rather vague!
 The California Franchise Tax Board is significantly more specific, and outlines “doing business” as the following: